 A Missouri boy tells of adventure on the Mississippi.

-Ambitious Clyde Griffiths has an affair with Roberta.
-But Roberta’s pregnancy does not fit into Clyde’s plan for success, so he murders her.
+Ambitious Clyde Griffiths has an affair with Roberta, but her pregnancy does not fit into his plan for success…

-Edna Pontellier, an unhappy wife and mother, discovers new qualities in herself when she visits Grand Isle, a resort for the Creole elite of New Orleans.
+Edna Pontellier, an unhappy wife and mother, discovers new qualities in herself when she visits New Orleans.

-Ultima, a wise old mystic, helps a young Hispanic boy resolve personal dilemmas caused by the differing backgrounds and aspirations of his parents and society.
+Ultima, a wise old mystic, helps a young Hispanic boy resolve personal dilemmas caused by his parents and society.

-The Bridge of San Luis Rey – Thornton Wilder
+The Bridge of San Luis Rey (1927) —Thornton Wilder

 The story of five travelers who are victims of the collapse of a bridge built over a deep chasm in Peru.

-Stolen from his life as a beloved pet, Buck must learn to adapt to abuse as a Klondike sled dog, to life with a loving master, and then as leader of the pack in the wild.
+Stolen from his life as a beloved pet, Buck learns to adapt as a Klondike sled dog, then as leader of a pack in the wild.

-In this satirical novel, Captain Yossarian confronts the hypocrisy of war and bureaucracy as he frantically attempts to survive.
+In this satirical novel, Captain Yossarian confronts the hypocrisy of war and bureaucracy in frantic attempts to survive.

-A ribald, hilarious, and touching tale of a sixteen-year-old’s wanderings in New York for three days after he is dropped from his school.
+A ribald, hilarious, and touching tale of a sixteen-year-old’s wanderings in New York after he is dropped from school.

-In a series of letters to God and her sister, Celie reveals her struggle to overcome the violence and brutality of her life.
+In a series of letters to God and her sister, Celie reveals her struggle to overcome violence and brutality.

-Outstanding tales of mystery and suspense rise from the pen of one of the greatest mystery writers of all time.
-These chilling tales are not for the nervous.
+Outstanding tales of mystery and suspense from the pen of one of our greatest mystery writers.

-Death Comes for the Archbishop – Willa Cather
+Death Comes for the Archbishop (1927) —Willa Cather

-Bishop Latour and his friend Father Vaillant a dispatched to New Mexico to convert the denizens to Catholicism.
-But a death is what leaves their mark on the landscape forever.
+Bishop Latour and Father Vaillant are on a mission to New Mexico, but a death leaves their mark on the landscape.

-In a world decimated by alien attacks, the government trains young geniuses like Ender Wiggin in military strategy with increasingly complex computer games.
+In a world decimated by aliens, the government trains young geniuses in military strategy with complex computer games.

 Books are for burning in this future society in which thinking and reading are crimes.